icon

 The First Week Post-Surgery

-During this time, you will experience the most significant symptoms of healing, so it is important to follow your plastic surgeon’s instructions closely to ensure a smooth recovery.
+During this time, you will experience the most significant symptoms of healing following your facelift in Singapore, so it is important to follow your plastic surgeon’s instructions closely to ensure a smooth recovery.

 Managing Swelling and Bruising